-You will need to fly into the Denver International Airport, which is unfortunately located way far east and quite out of the way.
-It’s not a close drive to any ski resorts, but once you touch the ground, there are several ways to get to a ski resort, depending on where you want to go.
+To begin your winter vacation in Colorado, you will need to fly into the Denver International Airport, which is unfortunately located way far east and quite out of the way.
+It’s not a close drive to any of the ski resorts, but once you touch the ground, there are several ways to get to a ski resort, depending on where you want to go.

 If you want to ski in southern Colorado, you can save the drive and book a short flight to the small Telluride Regional Airport.
 There is also a small airport in Durango (not far from the Purgatory ski area).
 Aspen is also quite the drive (nearly four hours in clear traffic, which isn’t going to happen in the winter), so you may want to connect to the Aspen/Pitkin County Airport.
 It's going to cost a pretty penny, though.

 If you want to visit any of the ski resorts up I-70 (such as Vail), you may need to rent a car.
 That depends on how much freedom you want to have.
-Ski areas, like Vail, offer free public transportation throughout the town and often between resorts.
-In addition, many hotels offer free shuttles or will even let you take out a car for free.
-For example, the Four Seasons in Vail has a complimentary 2018 SL 550 Mercedes Benz convertible for guests to use, as desired.
+Ski areas, such as Vail, offer free public transportation throughout the town and often between resorts.
+In addition, many hotels offer free shuttles.

 Unfortunately, due to the cluster of ski towns up the interstate, that also means a ton of traffic on that highway.
 Winter mountain traffic jams are no joke and can suck hours upon hours out of your day.
-They can even completely ruin your weekend.
-Not to mention potentially snowy and icy conditions on hairpin curves.
+They can even completely ruin your weekend and can cause you to deal with potentially snowy and icy conditions found on hairpin curves.

 That’s why the “Ski Train” is popular among visitors who want to ski in the I-70 area.
-Amtrak offers an inexpensive train between downtown Denver’s Union Station and Winter Park Resort.
-It runs weekends during the winter and takes about two hours to get from Denver to the resort.
+Amtrak offers an inexpensive train ride between downtown Denver’s Union Station and Winter Park Resort.
+It runs weekends and select Fridays during the winter and takes about two hours to get from Denver to the resort.